 I can imagine how some TV writers might respond to my criticism of the harmless-simulation-turned-death-trap trope: of course things go wrong when characters use the holodeck, because if things went right, there’d be no story.
 And sure, this is true, to an extent.
 I just think it’s much more interesting when the things that go wrong with a fictional technology actually reflect the interesting implications of that specific technology, and not a simplistic, generalized fear of technology ‘going too far’.
-To be fair, we would get this from some later holodeck episodes, like TNG’s “Hollow Pursuits”, or my personal favorite use of the holodeck, Voyager’s “Worst Case Scenario” and Deep Space Nine‘s touching “It’s Only a Paper Moon.”
+To be fair, we would get this from some later holodeck episodes, like TNG’s “Hollow Pursuits”, or one of my personal favorite uses of the holodeck, Voyager’s “Worst Case Scenario” and Deep Space Nine‘s touching “It’s Only a Paper Moon.”
 But more often than not, holodeck episodes would follow the format set by “The Big Goodbye”, and manufacture drama by turning the holodeck into a place where bullets really are bullets (just like they are, you know, outside the holodeck).
 In other words, they would tell stories about the holodeck turning into something other than a holodeck, instead of just telling stories about the holodeck.